isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 You may be eligible for the VTL (Air) if your travel and transit history within the past 14 consecutive days before departure for Singapore <u>only</u> consists of one or more of the [VTL (Air) countries/regions](/vtl/requirements-and-process#countries), <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore.

-However, if you were in a non-VTL and non Category I country/region at any point within the past 14 days, you will not be eligible for the VTL.
+However, if you were in a non-VTL (Air) and non Category I country/region at any point within the past 14 days, you will not be eligible for the VTL (Air).

-#### 5. I am only travelling to [VTL countries/regions](/vtl/requirements-and-process#countries), but will transit via a non-VTL and non-Category I country/region in my departing flight from Singapore.
-Will I be eligible to return to Singapore on the VTL?
+#### 5. I am only travelling to [VTL (Air) countries/regions](/vtl/requirements-and-process#countries), but will transit via a non-VTL (Air) and non-Category I country/region in my departing flight from Singapore.
+Will I be eligible to return to Singapore on the VTL (Air)?

-No, you will not be eligible for the VTL.
+No, you will not be eligible for the VTL (Air).
 However:
 - [Singapore Citizens](/sc-pr/overview)
 - [Permanent Residents](/sc-pr/overview), and
 - Long-Term Pass holders who have received entry approval via the [Work Pass Holder General Lane](/wphl/overview), [Student’s Pass Holder Lane](/stpl/overview), or [SC/PR Familial Ties Lane](/scpr-familial-ties-lane/overview) may still travel to Singapore on a non-designated flight.
 They will be subject to the prevailing [Stay-Home Notice (SHN)](/health/shn) and COVID-19 test requirements upon entry into Singapore.

-#### 6. I intend to arrive in Singapore on a designated VTL flight, but will transit via a non-VTL and non-Category I country/region prior to that flight.
-Will I be eligible for the VTL?
+#### 6. I intend to arrive in Singapore on a designated VTL (Air) flight, but will transit via a non-VTL (Air) and non-Category I country/region prior to that flight.
+Will I be eligible for the VTL (Air)?

-No, you will not be eligible for the VTL.
+No, you will not be eligible for the VTL (Air).
 However:
 - [Singapore Citizens](/sc-pr/overview)
 - [Permanent Residents](/sc-pr/overview), and
 - Long-Term Pass holders who have received entry approval via the [Work Pass Holder General Lane](/wphl/overview), [Student’s Pass Holder Lane](/stpl/overview), or [SC/PR Familial Ties Lane](/scpr-familial-ties-lane/overview) may still travel to Singapore on a non-designated flight.
 They will be subject to the prevailing [Stay-Home Notice (SHN)](/health/shn) and COVID-19 test requirements upon entry into Singapore.

 #### 7. I intend to transit via a Category I country/region immediately before arriving in Singapore.
-Will I be eligible for the VTL?
+Will I be eligible for the VTL (Air)?

-At this point in time, there are no designated VTL flights operating from Category I countries/regions to Singapore.
-You will not be eligible for the VTL as you do not fulfill the requirement to arrive in Singapore on a designated VTL flight.
+At this point in time, there are no designated VTL (Air) flights operating from Category I countries/regions to Singapore.
+You will not be eligible for the VTL (Air) as you do not fulfill the requirement to arrive in Singapore on a designated VTL (Air) flight.

 <div id="PDT"></div>